Exam Content Outline

 2. Recognize the causes, symptoms, and types of foodborne illnesses including biological, chemical, and physical types

-4. Prevent cross contamination of food
+4. Prevent cross contamination and cross contact (e.g., allergens)

-5. Identify appropriate techniques for temperature retention
+5. Identify appropriate techniques to eliminate time-temperature abuse

-7. Establish critical limits
+6. Establish critical limits

-8. Establish the corrective action to be taken when critical limits are exceeded
+7. Establish the corrective action to be taken when critical limits are exceeded

-9. Establish procedures to identify and monitor critical control points (CCP)
+8. Establish procedures to identify and monitor critical control points (CCP)

-10. Establish effective recordkeeping systems that document HACCP
+9. Establish effective recordkeeping systems that document HACCP

 D. Manage Physical Facilities to Ensure Compliance with Safety and Sanitation Guidelines